 Some gardeners grow their potatoes in straw, placing straw around the 8-inch-tall stems instead of soil.
 This method yields potatoes that you don’t have to dig, but simply fish out of the straw.
 If you use the straw method, be sure to keep your straw layer consistent throughout the growing season.
 It will most likely break down and need to be topped off during the course of growing the potatoes.

-It’s also a good idea to feed potato plants regularly throughout the season with a liquid fertilizer like Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food, to ensure they’re getting a steady dose of nutrition for best growth.
+For best results, it’s also important to feed potato plants regularly throughout the season with a premium fertilizer like Miracle-Gro® Performance Organics™ All Purpose Plant Nutrition to ensure they get a steady dose of nutrition.

 Maximum tuber formation occurs when soil temperature is 60 F to 70 F. Tuber formation stops when soil temperature hits 80 F. Mulching soil with straw or other organic matter can help reduce soil temperature.
 Research has shown that maintaining a 6-inch-thick straw layer around potatoes keeps soil temperatures 10 degrees lower.
 Potatoes are sensitive to drought.
 Keep plants consistently moist, especially when plants flower and right after, since this is the peak time when tubers are forming.